wearefuturegov/essex-intranet-2.0/docs/documentation/install/run-the-kit.md

 ## Quitting the kit

-It’s fine to leave the kit running for days or while your computer is asleep.
+It's fine to leave the kit running for days or while your computer is asleep.

 To quit the kit, in the terminal press the `ctrl` and `c` keys together.